-Techniques Investigation Project Test Description An investigation assesses students' abilities to locate, collect, examine and draw simple conclusions based on analysis of information from different sources.
-This involves developing and answering inquiry questions.
-A project assesses students' responses to a single task, situation or scenario that gives students authentic opportunities to demonstrate their historical knowledge, understanding and skills.
+Techniques Investigation Project Test Description An investigation assesses students' abilities to locate, collect, organise, analyse and draw conclusions about evidence from primary and secondary sources.
+This involves testing a hypothesis or answering a research question.
+A project assesses students' responses to a single task, stimulus, question, situation or scenario that gives students authentic opportunities to demonstrate their historical knowledge, understanding and skills.
 A test assesses students' responses that are produced independently, under supervised conditions and in a set timeframe.
 A test ensures student authorship.
-An investigation requires students to use the evidence they have been given and the knowledge they currently have.
-A project requires students to interpret and draw simple conclusions about different sources, including observations.
+An investigation requires students to locate and use evidence that goes beyond the data or information they have been given and the knowledge they currently have.
+Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
+A project requires students to interpret and draw conclusions about primary and secondary sources.
 Primary sources are unprocessed original materials that provide direct or firsthand accounts, e.g. objects, personal documents, photographs and films.
 Secondary sources are created after the time being investigated and often use or refer to primary sources and present a particular interpretation, e.g. writings of historians, encyclopedia, documentaries and websites.
 A test requires students to respond to one or more assessment items.
 These items are based on questions or tasks that are typically unseen.
 Questions or tasks may be based on stimulus material.

-Techniques Investigation Project Test Formats (examples only) Formats include: written written assignment that tests a hypothesis or answer a research question report letter source analysis digital proforma spoken/signed or multimodal speech with notes presentation.
-Formats include: • written - journal entry - biography - field trip report • spoken/signed or multimodal - roleplay.
-Formats include: short response items single-word, true/false, multiple choice, cloze exercises or sentence answers extended response items source analysis that provides an interpretation based on the evidence from a primary or secondary source response to stimulus must demonstrate an ability to interpret and draw conclusions.
-Conditions Suggested length: written responses 100-200 words spoken/signed or multimodal responses up to 1 minute.
-Suggested length: written responses 100-200 words spoken/signed or multimodal responses up to 1 minute.
-Suggested time: up to 40 minutes, plus 10 minutes perusal.
-Suggested length: 100-200 words, comprising short response 15-50 words per item extended response 50-100 words per item.
+Techniques Investigation Project Test Formats (examples only) Formats include: • written - written assignment that tests a hypothesis or answers a research question - report - letter - source analysis - digital proforma • spoken/signed or multimodal - speech with notes - presentation - webcast - podcast - webpage.
+Formats include: • written - news report - field trip report - journal entry • spoken/signed or multimodal - interview - roleplay.
+Formats include: • short response items - single-word, true/false, multiple choice, cloze exercises or sentence answers • extended response items - source analysis that provides an interpretation based on the evidence from a primary or secondary source • response to stimulus - must demonstrate an ability to interpret, analyse and draw conclusions.
+Conditions Suggested length: • written responses 200-400 words • spoken/signed or multimodal responses 1-2 minutes.
+Suggested length: • written responses 200-400 words • spoken/signed or multimodal responses 1-2 minutes.
+Suggested time: • up to 60 minutes, plus 10 minutes perusal.
+Suggested length: • 200-400 words, comprising - short response 25-50 words per item - extended response 100-200 words per item.